jimroxodezi/jimroxodezi.github.io/_posts/2023-03-11-Understanding-nodejs.md

 ## Events and EventEmitters.

+According to the Nodejs docs:
+>All objects that emit events are instances of the EventEmitter class.
+These objects expose an eventEmitter.on() function that allows one or more functions to be attached to named events emitted by the object.

+The evenEmitter.on() method is as alias for `eventEmitter.addListener()` method.
+This can be found [here]() in the Node.js source.
+The `eventEmitter.addListener()` looks more intuitive for someone that comes from frontend programmer where they attach events to an HTMLElement using the `elem.addEventListener()` method that the browser API exposes.

 # Node Event Loop
 It as a C program and is part of libuv.
 It is a design pattern that ochestrates or co-ordinates the execution of synchronous and asynchronous code in Node.js in six different queues.
 All JavaScript, V8, and the event loop run in one thread, called the main thread.
 A common misconception is to think that the event loop runs in a separate thred to the user code or the event loop handles every asynchronous operation in the thread pool.